lawmurray/Birch/DOCS.md

 The `birch` driver program can be used to set up a Birch project.
 From within a (usually empty) directory, run

-    birch init --name Example
+    birch init

-to create a new project, replacing `Example` with the name of your project.
+to create a new project.
 This creates a standard layout for a Birch project.
 It is recommended that you maintain this standard layout to make it easier to manage and distribute your project.

+The first thing that you should do is modify the meta data at the top of the `README.md` file to give a name to your project.

 Now is a good time to set up your version control, such as Git, with this initial set of files.